lloydnoone/ga-restaurants-react/README.md

 ## Deployment

-The website is deployed on GitHub pages and it can be found here- https://nomatosearch.herokuapp.com
+The website is deployed on Heroku and it can be found here- https://nomatosearch.herokuapp.com

 ## Getting Started